tocoteron/raspberry-pi-car/README.md

 ## What can do?

 They can:
-- see the video of the webcam
+- watch the video stream of the webcam
 - play sound mixed with a music file and your voice
 - control motors by gamepad controller